richardsondx/Pitchdeck-autopilot/README.md

 2. **Polish**: Terminal UX should feel like a product, not a script
 3. **Reliability**: Graceful error handling, clear feedback, no silent failures

-The result is a CLI that *looks and feels professional* — not like a throwaway coding test.

 ---

 **Made with ❤️ by Richardson Dackam for investors who value their time.**